 How sure are we that you can see it?

 We have been doing this for years and years now and know for a fact that the HSE have seen our audiometry reports many times and have always been happy with them.
 In some cases employers have told us the HSE have been in and done an inspection and all was good, or in others new clients have been informally recommended to talk to us by HSE Inspectors who have seen our work elsewhere.
 In other cases still we have spoken directly to HSE Inspectors about screening specifically and never once had a problem.
 We have even trained Inspectors in audiometry at work.

 Remember, the point of audiometric testing at work is for the safety of your employees, and only the employer can do that and to do it they need the best information possible.

 Audiometric test record keeping advice

-As for 3rd party suppliers, clearly they do need to keep an electronic copy of the result as it is then used in future testing for comparison and Category 4 calculations, and that's fine, just don't ever fall for the nonsense that they are somehow better at it than you and that you shouldn't have it at all.
+As for 3rd party suppliers, clearly they do need to keep an electronic copy of the result as it is then used in future testing for comparison and Category 4 calculations, and that's fine.